-St. Patrick's Day is celebrated on 17 March as a holiday in the Republic of Ireland and Northern Ireland.
-If 17 March falls on a weekend, the following Monday will be a holiday.
+St. Patrick's Day is celebrated on 17 March as a holiday in the Republic of Ireland and a bank holiday in Northern Ireland.
+If 17 March falls on a weekend, the following Monday will be a holiday in both countries.

 St. Patrick, the patron saint of Ireland, is a widely known historic figure and arguably the most famous patron saint of a country.

 Despite this level of fame, we know surprisingly few details abut his life.
 Interestingly he's not the only recognised patron saint of Ireland, both 'Brigid of Kildare' and 'Columba' are officially recognised as such.

 Also St Patrick is a patron saint of Nigeria, Montserrat and Engineers.